COVID-19 Prevention Program (CPP) for Bellflower Unified School District

 - Provide employees with an effective hand sanitizer, and prohibit hand sanitizers that contain methanol (i.e. methyl alcohol) as need for individual use.

-- Encouraging employees to wash their hands for at least 20 seconds each time.
+- Encouraging employees to wash their hands for at least 20 seconds each time and use signs to remind individuals of appropriate handwashing.

 Personal protective equipment (PPE) used to control employees’ exposure to COVID-19